Eureka Springs, Arkansas | The Halloween City

 “We had been told those artifacts had been taken to the dump.
 We thought that meant the county’s solid waste dump but low and behold they had been dumped on hotel property.”

-Moyer explained that these bottles would become part of a special display in the morgue, adding to the macabre ambience of the ghost tour, and that the bottle burial site itself will be encased and available for viewing on special tours.
+Moyer explained that these bottles would become part of a special display in the morgue, adding to the macabre ambiance of the ghost tour and that the bottle burial site itself will be encased and available for viewing on special tours.
 The planned date for this shocking debut is set for June 1.

 “What we wait for now is how this find and the resurrection of these bottles has spiked our paranormal activity,” Moyer concluded.
 “Already paranormal experts and ghost hunters are waiting to return to ‘America’s Most Haunted Hotel’ to see at what higher level there must be following this bizarre bottle exhumation.”